 The sad truth is that more and more people are diagnosed with MS each day and Fusion Medical Staffing continues to use its voice and resources to spread awareness throughout our community.
 Since 2018, Fusion has hosted an annual Drive Fore MS golf tournament to help raise donations for the MS Forward Gym in Omaha, Nebraska.

 If you’re an avid golfer, then you can appreciate our punny event name—Drive Fore MS!
 Every year, Fusion hosts a charitable golf tournament where corporate employees get to let out their competitive side to help raise money for a local organization that supports those with MS, a cause that hits home for the Fusion family.

 Here’s how it works: Participating employees pay a donation fee for access into a two-day tournament, plus a stylish, custom t-shirt.
 Then 100 percent of employee donations, along with Fusion’s company match, is donated to MS Forward Gym.
-This year, Fusion is proud to have topped previous year’s donations at $18,000!
+This year, Fusion is proud to have made a new record in donations at $40,160!